7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 	- API keys and passwords
 - Plant Web shells
 - dump WIFI and VPN configurations
-- Jake's favourite share - the weirdly named public share; these are created to dump data to bypass the lengthy time intralegally to creation of a security group for business-to-business contractors that need access.
+- Jake's favourite share - the weirdly named public share; these are created to dump data to bypass the lengthy time intra-legally to creation of a security group for business-to-business contractors that need access.

 #### Continue to the final Flags today

-Firstly had issues with another users on various subnets till I found one although my original ways to the CORPDC were main uninhibited, certutil as dropper was not working, but I just side step this with WindRM as I had begun reading the [0xb0b writeup](https://0xb0b.gitbook.io/writeups/tryhackme/red-team-capstone-challenge/full-compromise-of-parent-domain), which pointed this out.
+Firstly had issues with another users on various subnets till I found one although my original ways to the CORPDC were main uninhibited, `certutil` as dropper was not working, but I just side step this with WinRM as I had begun reading the [0xb0b writeup](https://0xb0b.gitbook.io/writeups/tryhackme/red-team-capstone-challenge/full-compromise-of-parent-domain), which pointed this out.

 Firstly a realisation already expressed that I failed to handle the domains correctly in my decision making
 ![](thecorrectadminaccount.png)